 Decodable readers have become pretty popular in the literacy community.
 Where are you at with using decodable readers?
 Do you know where to start?
 Maybe you’ve been hearing all about them, but you haven’t had a chance to sit down and dive in.
-Maybe you’re still not even sure why using decodable readers in guided reading matters.
+Maybe you’re still not even sure why using decodable readers in your reading small groups matters.
 I get it, friend!
 And I’m here to help.

 Using decodable readers gives students the opportunity to practice their phonics skills in a text that is aligned to a certain skill.
 Decodables also encourage students to attend to the text they are reading, instead of merely looking at the pictures to help them decode words.
 Let’s chat about some reasons to use them in your classroom today on the blog!